The blockchain is a digital register in which information is divided into blocks but is linked in chronological order.

 By AMS you can distinguish natural and artificial flavours and check the country of origin of milk and oil.
 At any time, both customers and food re-sellers can rely on a transparent certification system.

 In addition, the data can be analysed and processed to optimise production processes such as reducing the CO2 impact and the amount of water used to irrigate the fields.

 This type of technology can help the recovery of production areas in difficulty.
-Just think of the “Land of fires” which has caused an image and economic damage not only to all agriculture in Campania but also to dairy production.
+Just think of the “Land of pyres” which has caused an image and economic damage not only to all agriculture in Campania but also to dairy production.